exxeca/portflio_celis/README.md

-# celis_ezekiel_practice-scaffold
-This repo is our Homework 2 - Practice Scaffold 1056

-# hw3_celis_ezekiel_csscascade-selectors---psuedoselectors
+# celis_ezekiel_portfolio
-This repo is for our Homework 3 in 1054
+This repo is for our portfolio

 # Project Name:
-### - Practice Scaffold 1056
+### - Portfolio - Multimedia Authoring
- This repo is our Homework 2 about Responsive Grid
+ This repo is for our Portfolio

 ## Installation